HERMES-CBSSPOIMME/hermes-devops/README.md

-# HERMES DevOps
+# Wave DevOps

-This repository includes all DevOps necessary configs & templates to easily run HERMES instant messaging services instances in your chosen environment.
+This repository includes all DevOps necessary configs & templates to easily run Wave instant messaging services instances in your chosen environment.

 # Running Dev Environment